StreamingFlow/d4py/README.md

 *Note 1*: This mapping also uses multiprocessing (appart from redis) - therefore you might have issues with MacOS (M1 chip).
 For this mapping, we recommed to use our Docker container.

 *Note 2*: You need to have redis-server running.
 Either in a separete tab, or in the same tab, but in background.
-See [Redis mapping instructions](https://github.com/StreamingFlow/stream-d4py/tree/main#redis-mapping).

 ###### Split and Merge workflow